Tressie McMillan Cottom: Lower Ed

-McMillan Cottom's 2017 book Lower Ed is an analysis of the for-profit educational sector from the perspective of students trying to navigate a "risky and highly variable" economy.
+McMillan Cottom's 2017 book Lower Ed analyzes the for-profit educational sector from the perspective of students trying to navigate a "risky and highly variable" economy.
 Lower Ed is based on interviews with students and college executives, analysis of for-profit college promotional materials, and McMillan Cottom's own experience working as an enrollment officer at two for-profit institutions.
-The main finding is that rising emphasis on credentialism in the American job market pushes students to make riskier but individually rational trade-offs in order to obtain educational credentials.
+The main finding is that rising emphasis on credentialism in the American job market pushes students to make riskier but individually rational trade-offs to obtain educational credentials.

 According to McMillan Cottom, for-profit institutions are generally more expensive than non-profit institutions and aggressively market to low-income and working poor students who qualify for the most financial aid, but students are making considered choices about their futures and are not simply being duped by marketing.
 Lower Ed suggests that policies intended to constrain the marketing behavior of for-profit institutions will not address the underlying political economy issue, and may increase inequalities, especially gender inequalities, in the distribution of valued educational credentials and jobs.
 Harvard Educational Review described Lower Ed as "theoretically provocative, empirically rich, and enjoyable to read".